 The BUTTERFLIES of The Hershey Butterfly Atrium

-The Butterfly Atrium is the year-round home to 300 to 400 species of tropical and North American butterflies.
-They spend their days drinking nectar from flowers through their (straw-like) tongues and those that don’t feast on the fruit juice find their nourishment from organic material, tree sap, and rotting animal matter.
+More than 300 to 400 species of tropical and North American butterflies call the Hershey atrium their year-round home.
+They spend their days drinking nectar from flowers through their (straw-like) tongues but those that don’t feast on the fruit juice, find their nourishment from organic material, tree sap, and rotting animal matter.

 What can you expect to find at the Butterfly Atrium?